filips123/PWAsForFirefox/native/README.md

     * `manifests/linux.json` -> `/usr/lib/mozilla/native-messaging-hosts/firefoxpwa.json`
     * `manifests/linux.json` -> `/usr/lib64/mozilla/native-messaging-hosts/firefoxpwa.json`
     * `userchrome/` -> `/usr/share/firefoxpwa/userchrome/`
-6. Create an empty directory `/usr/share/firefoxpwa/runtime/` and make it writable by normal users (`777`).
-   This is needed for FirefoxPWA runtime installation and Firefox auto-updates to work.
-   If you do not plan to use Firefox auto-updates, you can restore the permissions after the runtime is installed.

 You can also run the below commands to do this automatically (except Rust and Git installation):